franlumer/builderbot-whatsapp-chatbot-IITA/README.md

 For running just open the console, locate the main directory and run the following command: "npm run dev" as admin. for windows or "sudo npm rnu dev" for linux.

-I've uploaded the whole directory but if you are going to install it, install it from the npm command.
+I've only uploaded the main programs so if you want to install it must run the npm command.

 The latest file is "app-07-03.ts" from /src/, it have some issues.
 Must introduce IA for this bot because of the various questions of the clients.
 It's hard to manage so much questions with only menues.